nrfconnect/sdk-nrfxlib/nrf_802154_sl/README.rst

 For the SOCs equipped with a floating-point unit (nRF52840 and nRF52833), the service layer is available in the soft-float, softfp-float, and hard-float build versions.
 For the other SOCs/SiPs, it is available only in the soft-float build version.

-Usage
-*****

-When you use the |NCS|, the nRF 802.15.4 Radio Driver takes advantage of the service layer automatically.
+When using the |NCS|, the nRF 802.15.4 Radio Driver takes advantage of the service layer automatically.
 No additional user action is needed.

-When you use the nRF 802.15.4 Radio Driver in your project outside of the |NCS|, to let the radio driver take advantage of the features enabled by the service layer, you must do the following:
+Instead, when using the nRF 802.15.4 Radio Driver in your project outside of the |NCS|, you must do the following to let the radio driver take advantage of the features enabled by the service layer:

 * Add the header files to the include directories of the project
 * Add the binaries to the linking stage of the build.

 .. toctree::
    :maxdepth: 2